OMahoneyM/real-gourmet-ish/No_Knead_Bread.md

 Remove the lid and then bake for another 20 mins or until the top reaches a dark golden color.

 #### Notes
-You can substitute 100g of water for beer to give the bread a little bit more sour flavor.
+- You can substitute 100g of water for beer to give the bread a little bit more sour flavor.
-If your yeast is old, try blooming it in the water for 5 minutes before adding both to the dry ingredients.
+- If your yeast is old, try blooming it in the water for 5 minutes before adding both to the dry ingredients.

+Recipe adapted from [J. Kenji Lopez-Alt](https://www.youtube.com/watch?v=uWbl3Sr2y1Y) (who adapted it from Jim Lahey)